arnemorken/anypaginator/README.md

 #### buttonClicked(event)
 Update the paginator when a button is clicked.
 Normally not neccessary to call this method.
-If a user defined onClick method is set in options, it will be called after buttonClicked has finished with the pager as parameter.
+If a user defined onClick method is set in options, it will be called with the pager as parameter after buttonClicked has finished.

 #### gotoClicked(event)
 Update the paginator when the go button is clicked or enter is pressed in the input field.
 Normally not neccessary to call this method.
-If a user defined onClick method is set in options, it will be called after gotoClicked has finished with the pager as parameter.
+If a user defined onClick method is set in options, it will be called with the pager as parameter after gotoClicked has finished.

 # Improvements